elburch/blazor-finance/README.md

 ## Roadmap

+* Feature Refinement: Validation and Error Handling for Portfolio Import Tool (from csv file)
+* Project Framework: Add automated test framework/project
-* New Feature: Portfolio Import Tool (from file)
+* New Feature: Portfolio Import Tool (from Quicken file)
 * New Feature: Selectable/Saveable Database File
-* Feature Revision: Add Sell Date column for Assets

 <p>(<a href="#readme-top">back to top</a>)</p>